coder/enterprise-images/images/android/README.md

 ## Description

-Wraps [enterprise-base](../base/README.md) with Android SDK installation.
+Wraps [enterprise-java](../java/README.md) with the Android SDK and Studio installations.

 ## How To Use It

-This image is ready for direct use within Coder Enterprise.
-Environments created from this image will be able to build and launch Android apps.
+This image is ready for direct use within Coder.
+Workspaces created from this image will be able to use Android Studio to build and launch Android apps.